Big vs. Little Savings: Which is Better for Your Finances?

 Join Forces

-I guess it must be about perspective, because I read your note and thought to myself “how perfect!”
-I think it’s wonderful that both you and your husband have an interest in saving money even though you choose to exercise it in different ways.
+I guess it must be about perspective because I read your note and thought to myself, “How perfect!”
+I think it’s terrific that both you and your husband have an interest in saving money even though you choose to exercise it in different ways.
 Rather than trying to determine which of you is “right”, I say join forces!
 Imagine how much money will be saved if you concentrate on saving $20 on your groceries every week (in addition to the other “little things”) and your husband concentrates on the “big things” like vacations, etc.

 To you, I say – keep up the good work! $20 a week means that you save $1040 over a year.
-If you put that money in a separate savings account for “play money,” then I’ll bet at the end of a year your husband will be able to work his particular brand of magic to get you somewhere great for that amount.
+If you put that money in a separate savings account for “play money,” then I’ll bet at the end of a year, your husband can work his particular brand of magic to get you somewhere great for that amount.
 It will feel almost like a free vacation!
 And you will have the money from doing what you’re already doing anyway.

 Shannon